StatCan/egp-crn/docs/source/road_network_collapse/topology_validation.rst

     Figure 4: Validation 103 example.

-:Description: Arcs must be simple (i.e. must not self-overlap, self-cross, nor touch their interior).
+**Description:** Arcs must be simple (i.e. must not self-overlap, self-cross, nor touch their interior).

+**Actions:**

-:Actions: A. Self-cross: delete / edit crossed segment.
+A. Self-cross: delete / edit crossed segment.
     1. Add vertex to the cross point, unless vertex already exists.
     2. For 1 of the 2 crossed segments, delete all vertices beyond the cross point.
     3. For the now-disconnected neighbouring feature, add vertices to the end of the feature to recreate the deleted vertices.
 B. Self-overlap: delete overlap.
     1. Delete duplicated vertices until segments no longer overlap.
 C. Touch interior: ensure vertex is duplicated.
     1. Add vertex to segment being touched, at touch point.

-:Demos: :doc:`View video demos <demos/topology_validation_demos>`.
+**Demos:** :doc:`View video demos <demos/topology_validation_demos>`.

 Validation 104
 ^^^^^^^^^^^^^^